 The following regulatory information may be of interest to attorneys practicing insurance law.

-This e-Bulletin was prepared by Bill Gausewitz, Shareholder in the Sacramento office of Greenberg Traurig.
-Mr. Gausewitz is the Regulatory Advisor to, and former Chair of, the Insurance Law Standing Committee of the Business Law Section of the California Lawyers Association.
+This e-Bulletin was prepared by Nicole Zayac, Of Counsel in the San Francisco office of DLA Piper LLP (US).
+Ms. Zayac is the Chair of the Insurance Law Standing Committee of the Business Law Section of the California Lawyers Association.